HussamGoda/Final-Project/README.md

 **Conclusion**
 -
 *Logistic Regression Model:*
 Accuracy: 70%
 Precision: "Certified": 75%, "Denied": 53%

 In contrast, for "Denied" cases, the precision was 53%, indicating that the model's performance was relatively weaker in correctly identifying denied cases.

 *Neural Network Model:*
 Accuracy: Single Model: 73%, Cross Validation Model: 78-79%
 Precision:
 Single Model:"Certified": 78%, "Denied": 57%
 Cross Validation Model: "Certified": 82%, "Denied": 65%

-Observations:
 The neural network model outperformed the logistic regression model with an accuracy of 73% for a single model and 78-79% for the cross-validation model.
-In the single model, the precision for "Certified" cases was 78%, indicating that the model correctly identified 78% of the certified cases among its predictions.
-For "Denied" cases in the single model, precision was 57%, showing that the model's performance was relatively lower in correctly identifying denied cases.
 In the cross-validation model, precision for "Certified" cases improved to 82%, and precision for "Denied" cases also increased to 65%, indicating better overall performance.
-Conclusion:

 All models performed better in predicting "Certified" status, with higher accuracy and precision.
 The neural network model, especially the cross-validation model, showed the best performance with an accuracy of 78-79% and improved precision for both "Certified" and "Denied" cases.
 Based on these results, we have integrated the cross-validated neural network model into our webpage.
 This enables users to effortlessly forecast the outcome of their visa application.